December 28, 2015

 |Even giant Tribbles couldn't bring the kids on board.|

 Although the series was popular with adults and older teens, the targeted younger demographic that NBC and advertisers wanted wasn’t tuning in.
-NBC followed-through with the abbreviated 6-episode second season, becoming the first Filmation program to do so on NBC.
-Reruns from the first season played alongside the new episodes.
-The second season premiere, “The Pirates of Orion”, was written by Howard Weinstein who had adapted it from a short Trek story he had published in the fanzine Probe.
+NBC followed-through with the abbreviated 6-episode second season they ordered, which was padded out with reruns from the first, but let the series end at its conclusion.
+The second season premiere, “The Pirates of Orion”, was written by Howard Weinstein, a fan who adapted it from a short Trek story he had published in the fanzine Probe.
 The script was taken on by agent Bill Cooper, who was a schoolmate of Weinstein’s father, and sent it to Fontana.
 However, since she had left the show, it was returned.
-The script was resubmitted and Weinstein was contacted by Scheimer who would buy the script if the ending could be modified.
-Weinstein agreed and the episode was made, making him the youngest Trek writer (19 at the time), the first to introduce the male Orions, and opening the door for Weinstein on future Trek projects.
+The script was resubmitted and Weinstein was contacted by Scheimer, who would buy the script if the ending could be modified.
+Weinstein agreed and the episode was made, making him the youngest Trek writer (19 at the time) and the episode the first to introduce the male Orions It also opened the door for Weinstein to work on future Trek projects.
 During its run, the cartoon received critical acclaim as well as a Daytime Emmy Award for the episode “How Sharper Than a Serpent’s Tooth”; the first of the franchise outside of technical awards.